atrettel/lettsymb/README.md

 ### Using index notation (old convention)

-This convention should eventually be deprecated, but I may keep it for rectangular index notation due to its ease of use.
+This convention should be used for rectangular index notation only due to its ease of use.

 Index notation commands operate differently.
 Each index notation command accepts the lower indices as the required argument and the upper indices as the